Skip to content

 Setting up SMS notifications

 SMS notifications are available on Pro and Business plans.
-When enabled, your team members receive a text message for critical incidents, the kind that need immediate attention, like a site going completely down.
+When enabled, your team receives a text message for critical incidents — the kind that need immediate attention, like a site going completely down or an SSL certificate expiring.

 SMS is for critical issues only

-To keep SMS notifications useful and avoid alert fatigue, text messages are only sent for P0 (critical) incidents, when your site is completely down or your domain has expired.
+To keep SMS notifications useful and avoid alert fatigue, text messages are only sent for critical incidents — when your site is completely down or your domain has expired.
 Lower-severity issues are covered by the daily email digest.

 How each notification type works